Pelvic Girdle Pain

 A common misconception in pregnancy is that pelvic pain is a normal pregnancy response and nothing can be done to help it.
 However, there is lots that can be done to both prevent the pain and improve your pain.

-- Hormonal changes in pregnancy leading to increase stretch of the muscles
+Hormonal changes in pregnancy leading to increase stretch of the muscles and connective tissues

 What are the signs and symptoms?